-- Have you been medically directed to self-quarantine due to possible exposure to COVID-19? - Are you having trouble breathing or have you had flu-like symptoms within the past 48 hours, including: fever, cough, shortness of breath, sore throat, runny/stuffy nose, body aches, chills, or fatigue? - Instruct employees to clean their hands often with an alcohol-based hand sanitizer that contains at least 60-95% alcohol, or wash their hands with soap and water for at least 20 seconds.
-Soap and water should be used preferentially if hands are visibly dirty. - Provide soap and water and alcohol-based hand rubs in the workplace.
+- Routine cleaning shall be performed of all frequently touched surfaces on the jobsite.
+This includes, however is not limited to, workstations, countertops, handles, doorknobs, gang boxes, shared tools and equipment. - The use of appropriate cleaning agents and directions shall be utilized to perform all cleaning.
+Ensure all exposed workers are trained on the hazards of the cleaning chemicals used in the workplace in accordance with OSHA's Hazard Communication standard.
+Employers must comply with OSHA's standards on Bloodborne Pathogens, including proper disposal of regulated waste, and PPE. - Portable bathrooms will be serviced at a minimum of three (3) times a week where we are responsible for the portable bathrooms.
+On jobsites where trade partners provide their own portable bathrooms, trades must also endeavor to have them serviced at a minimum of three (3) times a week. - Hand sanitizer shall be provided in/or around all portable bathrooms. - Project trailers/offices need to be cleaned daily. - All common break areas, lunch and break rooms will be cleaned multiple times throughout the workday. - Do not congregate in lunch areas. - No communal food shall be permitted on the jobsite until further notice, i.e., donuts, pizza, buffets, etc. - All jobsite employees are required to clean their hands often with an alcohol-based hand sanitizer that contains at least 60-95% alcohol, or wash their hands with soap and water for at least 20 seconds.
+Soap and water should be used preferentially if hands are visibly dirty. - Soap and water and alcohol-based hand rubs shall be provided in the workplace.
 Ensure that adequate supplies are maintained.
-Place hand rubs in multiple locations or in conference rooms to encourage hand hygiene. - Do not congregate in lunch areas. - Do not share tools. - Do not share personal protection equipment (PPE). - Sanitize reusable PPE per manufacturer's recommendation prior to each use. - Ensure used PPE is disposed of properly. - Utilize disposable gloves where appropriate; instruct workers to wash hands after removing gloves. - Disinfect reusable supplies and equipment - Identify specific locations and practices for daily trash such as: paper, hand towels, food containers, etc. Instruct workers responsible for trash removal in proper PPE/hand washing practices. - Provide routine environmental cleaning (doorknobs, keyboards, counters, and other surfaces). - Do not use a common water cooler.
-Provide individual water bottles or instruct workers to bring their own. - Utilize shoe sanitation tubs (non-bleach sanitizer solution) prior to entering/leaving jobsite. - Instruct workers to change work clothes prior to arriving home; and to wash clothes in hot water with laundry sanitizer. - Don't stack trades if possible. - Utilize disposable hand towels and no-touch trash receptacles. - Request additional/increased sanitation (disinfecting) of portable toilets. - Avoid cleaning techniques, such as using pressurized air or water sprays that may result in the generation of bioaerosols.
+Place hand rubs in multiple locations or in conference rooms to encourage hand hygiene. - Do not share tools. - Do not share personal protection equipment (PPE). - Sanitize reusable PPE per manufacturer's recommendation prior to each use. - Ensure used PPE is disposed of properly. - Utilize disposable gloves where appropriate; instruct workers to wash hands after removing gloves. - Disinfect reusable supplies and equipment. - Identify specific locations and practices for daily trash such as: paper, hand towels, food containers, etc. Instruct workers responsible for trash removal in proper PPE/hand washing practices. - Do not use a common water cooler.
+Provide individual water bottles or instruct workers to bring their own. - Utilize shoe sanitation tubs (non-bleach sanitizer solution) prior to entering/leaving jobsite. - Instruct workers to change work clothes prior to arriving home; and to wash clothes in hot water with laundry sanitizer. - Don't stack trades if possible. - Utilize disposable hand towels and no-touch trash receptacles. - Avoid cleaning techniques, such as using pressurized air or water sprays that may result in the generation of bioaerosols. - Clean surfaces of service/fleet vehicles, steering wheel, gear shift, instrument panels, etc.; use aerosol sanitizers inside closed cabs.